 - Lemon juice: Use freshly squeezed lemon juice

-- Cream cheese: I always use Philadelphia when I state cream cheese in my recipes.
+- Cream cheese: I always use Philadelphia full fat tub when I state cream cheese in my recipes.
 I find it easy to cream (need to bring it to room temperature first) and very pleasant in taste.
 I usually beat it with a hand mixer for less than a minute, just until it becomes fluffy and increases a bit in volume.
 Please avoid over whipping

 - Vanilla bean paste: Avoid using artificial vanilla.
 There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and really recommend

-1. How to make carrot cake
+1. How to make Carrot cake that is light

 This Carrot mousse cake recipe is one of those easy recipes that you can literally almost make in one bowl, or in two to be exact.